El Mesías: Lucha Libre AAA Worldwide (2006–2018)

 The feud continued for several months, until he regained the title on December 11, 2009, at the main event of Guerra de Titanes.
-Cosme's third reign as AAA Mega Champion ended on March 12, 2010, at the 2010 Rey de Reyes event.
-He was not booked to lose, but Electroshock (Edgar Luna Pozos) submitted Mr. Anderson (Ken Anderson), the third wrestler in the match, to win the championship.
+Cosme's third reign as AAA Mega Champion ended on March 12, 2010, at Rey de Reyes.
+He was not booked to lose, but Electroshock submitted Mr. Anderson, the third wrestler in the match, to win the championship.
 Afterwards, El Mesías began feuding with invaders from Los Perros del Mal, the group's leader El Hijo del Perro Aguayo in particular.
-On August 14 at Verano de Escandalo Aguayo, Damián 666 and L.A.
-Park defeated El Mesías, Cibernético and La Parka in a six-man tag team match, when Aguayo pinned Mesías after hitting him with a chair.
-On October 1 at Héroes Inmortales IV El Mesías gained a measure of revenge on Aguayo by defeating him in a singles match.
-On November 1 El Mesías entered the 2010 Lucha Libre Premier tournament.
+On August 14 at Verano de Escandalo, Aguayo, Damián 666 and L. A. Park defeated El Mesías, Cibernético and La Parka in a six-man tag team match, when Aguayo pinned Mesías after hitting him with a chair.
+On October 1 at Héroes Inmortales IV, El Mesías gained a measure of revenge on Aguayo by defeating him in a singles match.
+On November 1, El Mesías entered the 2010 Lucha Libre Premier tournament.
 The first two rounds of the tournament were wrestled in a parejas increibles format, with El Mesías teaming with Electroshock.
-The two would defeat the teams of Extreme Tiger and L.A.
-Park and Cibérnetico and Hernandez to make it to the semifinal four-way match, where El Mesías and El Zorro, defeated Electroshock and Dr. Wagner, Jr. to advance to the finals.
-On November 28 El Mesías defeated El Zorro in the finals of the tournament to win the 2010 Lucha Libre Premier.
-Afterwards Mesías entered a feud with La Sociedad member L.A.
-Park, who defeated him on December 5 at Guerra de Titanes, after using a chair on him.
-On March 18, 2011, at Rey de Reyes, El Mesías and Park were both eliminated from the finals of the 2011 Rey de Reyes tournament, after brawling to a double countout.
+The two would defeat the teams of Extreme Tiger and L. A. Park and Cibérnetico and Hernandez to make it to the semifinal four-way match, where El Mesías and El Zorro, defeated Electroshock and Dr. Wagner Jr. to advance to the finals.
+On November 28, El Mesías defeated El Zorro in the finals of the tournament to win the 2010 Lucha Libre Premier.
+Afterwards, Mesías entered a feud with La Sociedad member L. A. Park, who defeated him on December 5 at Guerra de Titanes, after using a chair on him.
+On March 18, 2011, at Rey de Reyes, El Mesías and Park were both eliminated from the finals of the tournament after brawling to a double countout.
 On May 18, El Mesías challenged, and Park accepted, for the two to end their feud at Triplemanía XIX in a Mask vs. Hair match.
 On June 18 at TripleManía XIX, Park defeated El Mesías, forcing him to have his head shaved.
-El Mesías returned to AAA a month later at Verano de Escándalo, saving Dr. Wagner, Jr. from La Sociedad.
-On October 9 at Héroes Inmortales, El Mesías wrestled TNA performer Sting to a no contest in what was billed as a "dream match" by AAA, following interference from La Sociedad.
+El Mesías returned to AAA a month later at Verano de Escándalo, saving Dr. Wagner Jr. from La Sociedad.
+On October 9 at Héroes Inmortales, El Mesías wrestled TNA wrestler Sting to a no contest in what was billed as a "dream match" by AAA, following interference from La Sociedad.
 The match had been put together by AAA Mega Champion Jeff Jarrett in an attempt to stop El Mesías from chasing his title.
-On December 16 at Guerra de Titanes, El Mesías defeated TNA performers A.J.
+On December 16 at Guerra de Titanes, El Mesías defeated TNA wrestlers A.J.
 Styles and Rob Terry in back-to-back matches to become the number one contender to Jarrett's title.
-On March 18, 2012, at Rey de Reyes, El Mesías defeated Jeff Jarrett to win the AAA Mega Championship for the fourth time.
+On March 18, 2012, at Rey de Reyes, El Mesías defeated Jarrett to win the AAA Mega Championship for the fourth time.
 On April 23, El Mesías underwent surgery on his arm; as a result, he was sidelined from in-ring action for three months.
 In storyline, El Hijo del Perro Aguayo was credited with causing the injury.
 El Mesías returned on July 13, attacking Aguayo and his Perros del Mal stable.
 On August 5 at Triplemanía XX, El Mesías successfully defended the AAA Mega Championship against Aguayo.
-He then went on to lose the title to El Texano, Jr. on December 2 at Guerra de Titanes.
-On March 17, 2013, El Mesías defeated Canek and L.A.
-Park in the finals to win the 2013 Rey de Reyes tournament.
+He then went on to lose the title to El Texano Jr. on December 2 at Guerra de Titanes.
+On March 17, 2013, El Mesías defeated Canek and L. A. Park in the finals to win the 2013 Rey de Reyes tournament.
 In October, El Mesías came together with two former rivals, Cibernético and El Hijo del Perro Aguayo, to battle the Secta stable, after its members had turned on Cibernético.
-The partnership was ended on December 8 at Guerra de Titanes, when Aguayo turned rudo, leading to the reformation of La Sociedad.
+The partnership ended on December 8 at Guerra de Titanes, when Aguayo turned rudo, leading to the reformation of La Sociedad.
 On August 17, 2014, at Triplemanía XXII, El Mesías won fellow técnico Electroshock's hair in a six-way steel cage Lucha de Apuestas.